grew-nlp/grew_doc/content/grew_match/help.md

  * `context`: if checked, the previous and the following sentences are shown (of course, this is useful only on corpora where original sentences ordering is preserved)

 ## Additional features `textform` and `wordform`
-In order to deal with several places where data present in the original sentence and the linguistic unit are different, a systematic use of the two features `textform` and `wordform` was proposed in [#683](https://github.com/UniversalDependencies/docs/issues/683).
+In order to deal with several places where text data present in the original sentence and the corresponding linguistic unit are different, a systematic use of the two features `textform` and `wordform` was proposed in [#683](https://github.com/UniversalDependencies/docs/issues/683).

 This is implemented in the current version of Grew-match (February 2020).
 The two fields are built from CoNLL data in the following way:

- 1. If multiword token `i-j` is declared:
+ 1. If a multiword token `i-j` is declared:
    * the `textform` of the first token is the `FORM` field of the multiword token
    * the `textform` of each other token is `_`
  1. If the token is an empty node (exists only in EUD):